Nic-S/advanced-notes/README.md

-# AdvancedNotes
+# Advanced Notes

-Advance Notes is a sample project that want simulate the behavior of note manager.
+Advance Notes is a sample project that wants simulate the behavior of note manager.
 The incoming notes are stored in a local json file, and the out coming notes are saved and retrieve from local storage.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.